 Checking spark fire in clear view.
 Let’s watch a video-How it looks like?

-How Often to Change Spark Plug
+How Often to Change Lawn Mower Spark Plugs?

-You can also keep your plug for two straight years if the rate of your usage is not so high.
+It depends on your usage to decide how often you should replace the mowers spark plug.
+It’s recommended to change once a year at least.
+Anyway, you can keep your plug for two straight years, if the rate of your usage is not so high.
 As long as it functions well, you can keep it.

 Spark Plug Type and Lawn Mower Spark Plug Gap Chart